Dr Samuel Rennie

 Use a QR Code reader on a mobile device to add this person as a contact:

 Samuel Rennie is a Senior Lecturer in Forensic Investigation in the Department of Life and Environmental Sciences at Bournemouth University.

 He is a Biological and Forensic Anthropologist with interests in both Disaster Victim Identification (DVI) and Palaeomigration of the Americas.
 He completed his PhD in Biological/Physical Anthropology in 2018 at Liverpool John Moores University where he focussed on sex determination of skeletal remains using multivariate statistics and their effects on population specific standards.

-Sam is currently a Team Member of Kenyon International Emergency Services and has worked as a forensic anthropologist and search and recovery specialist in DVI incidents.
+Sam is has worked as a forensic anthropologist and search and recovery specialist in DVI incidents on an international platform.
 During his time at the University of Pretoria (South Africa), he assisted in the analysis of human remains for forensic casework.
 He is a certified Forensic Anthropologist (FA-III) in the UK and a member of the UK - DVI Forensic Anthropology Cadre.